Blog, Hairloss

 StockCake Hair Loss Comparison_1724312378

 You might have come across various interpretations of hair loss and hair thinning.
 Some theories have developed coming from ear to ear.
-One may not know which is true or which is not.
-As a result, one might mislead the hair care practices, eventually leading to more hair falls.
-To help you with such misunderstandings, we have made you a blog on debunking the common myths about hair loss.
+One may not know which is true or which is not, resulting in misleading hair care practices which contribute to more hair falls.
+To help you resolve such misunderstandings, we have created a blog on debunking the common myths about hair loss.
+Reading to the end will aid in knowing the actual facts.

 Understanding the Hair loss

-Before getting into the myths, it is important to understand what hair loss actually is.
+Understanding what hair loss is equally important as debunking the myths.
 Hair loss, medically known as alopecia, refers to a reduction in the amount of hair on your head.
 It can happen through various forms, like hair thinning, temporary or complete baldness based on the cause.

 There are a few common causes of hair loss including genetics, hormonal changes, medical conditions, medications and lifestyle factors.
 Study says it is normal to have 50 to 100 hair strands falling out from the scalp and anything beyond this limit is not.